sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

 ## Step 5

-- Clamp the 3 studs in the center of the wall together, and nail as shown:\
+- Clamp the 3 studs in the center of the wall together, being certain that there is no gap, and nail as shown:\
     --- 3 nails from the window side, all below the window\
     --- 3 nails from the door side evenly spaced along the length of the stud.
+    If there is any gap between the new stud and the two closer to the window, drive a 3" brown screw into the stud nearest the door and tighten it to remove that gap.
 - Place 4 spacer blocks between the outer wall stud and the door-opening stud.
 Leave an 8" space above the top block and below the bottom block.
-Clamp the block between the two studs, and nail twice from each side.
+Clamp each block between the two studs, and nail twice from each side.

 HAZARDS